michaelm6453/michaelm6453/README.md

-### Hi there 👋 My name is Michael and I'm a third year software engineering student at Ontario Tech University.
+### Hi there 👋 My name is Michael and I'm a fourth year software engineering student at Ontario Tech University.
 I tend to work on automation, full-stack web and software development projects.
 I use the given corporate accounts for all of my development that was during my co-ops, and I use this account for school and personal projects.
 Thank you for taking the time to read this.

 <!--
 **michaelm6453/michaelm6453** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.